 Hindus in Nepal consider Mother Annapurna as a symbol of Mahakali, Mahalaxmi, and Mahasaraswati (Tridevi).
 She is also revered and worshipped as Ashtalakshmi Swaroop, Dhanya Lakshmi, Dhana Lakshmi, Dhairya Lakshmi, Vidya Lakshmi, Jai Lakshmi, Virya Lakshmi, Gaja Lakshmi, and Saubhagya Lakshmi.
 Buddhist Newars, on the other hand, appraise Annapurna as Basundhara, Yogamvar, Gyaneshwari, Mahalakshmi, Azima Pith, and Mahamayuri.

-The famous Annapurna temple is located in Asan of Kathmandu, a pagoda-style three-storied brass temple.
-Here the goddess is portrayed with eight arms: every four right arms hold a sword, bajra, varad mudra, and a bowl, while every four left arms hold a Bindu mudra, a rosary, a bell, and an urn.
+The famous temple of Devi Annapurna is in Asan of Kathmandu, a pagoda-style three-storied brass temple.
+Here the goddess is portrayed with eight arms: every four right arms hold a sword, Bajra, Varad Mudra, and a bowl, while every four left arms hold a Bindu mudra, a rosary, a bell, and an urn.
 Besides, there are numerous family temples where Annapoorna Mata is worshipped by local Pundits.

 Festival in Nepal